Aspekt Solutions

 Acquisition in 2019

-CyberHeart, Inc. is a clinical development-stage company based in Mountain View, California, focused on creating a non-invasive robotic ablation treatment for cardiac arrhythmias, including conditions like atrial fibrillation and ventricular tachycardia.
-The company's flagship product, the CyberHeart System, utilizes advanced technology to dynamically detect, track, and compensate for the movement of both the heart and the patient, ensuring precise radiation delivery.
-This system is designed for use by healthcare professionals such as radiation oncologists, medical physicists, electrophysiologists, and cardiac surgeons.
-Founded in 2003 and operating as a subsidiary of Varian Medical Systems as of April 2019, CyberHeart has been conducting pre-clinical studies to validate the feasibility of its innovative technology.
-The company has also secured venture capital financing to support its development efforts.
+CyberHeart, Inc. is a clinical development-stage company focused on creating a non-invasive robotic ablation treatment for cardiac arrhythmias, such as atrial fibrillation and ventricular tachycardia.
+Founded in 2003 and based in Mountain View, California, the company has developed the CyberHeart System, which utilizes advanced technology to dynamically detect, track, and compensate for the movement of the heart and patient during treatment.
+This ensures precision in the delivery of radiation.
+The CyberHeart System is intended for use by healthcare professionals, including radiation oncologists, medical physicists, electrophysiologists, and cardiac surgeons, to effectively treat these conditions without invasive procedures.
+CyberHeart operates as a subsidiary of Varian Medical Systems and has been conducting pre-clinical studies to validate the feasibility of its technology.

 HistoSonics